 Ask how your passion will impact the world

-With that in mind, remember that your personal brand can’t simply stand by itself.
+With that in mind, remember that your brand can’t simply stand by itself.
 It must bring some sort of value to your audience.

 How To Make A Personal Branding Video?